aidantwoods/SecureHeaders/README.md

   Notice: Content Security Policy Report Only header was sent, but an invalid, or no reporting address was given.
 This header will not enforce violations, and with no reporting address specified, the browser can only report them locally in its console.
 Consider adding a reporting address to make full use of this header.
   ```

 ## Using CSP
-Let's take a look at a few ways of declaring the following CSP (newlines and indentation added here for readability)
+Let's take a look at a few ways of declaring the following CSP (or parts of it).
+Newlines and indentation added here for readability
 ```
 Content-Security-Policy:
     default-src 'self';